Kgray44/WS2812IR/README.md

 Newly added: WS2812IR_No_Blocking_with_Modes.ino is a new sketch that includes 4 "modes", along with the basic color changing and brightness altering of the previous none blocking sketch!
 The "modes" are:
 * Strobe (3 LEDs flash, then switch to the other 3)
-* Chase (single LED pattern, appears to be going along the strip)
+* Chase (single LED pattern, appears to be going along the strip and takes a hue value)
+* ChaseC (single LED pattern, appears to be going along the strip and takes a RGB value)
 * Lightning (looks like lightning, random pixels flash with random times between)
 * Rainbow (a gliding rainbow)
 * Fireflies (multiple pixels randomly pulse, looks like fireflies!)
+* Popcorn (red pixels that suddenly randomly turn white; red kernel popcorn popping)

+*Note*
+To change the color of the LEDs running in a function, just call "wsir.hue = 3000" (takes a hue value from 0 to 65536).
+This will set the color for the next function(s) that you run.
+The color can also be reset while the function is running, resulting in multicolored functions (take a look at "WS2812IR_NB-Christmas.ino").

 ----------